David Schwimmer: 1994–2004: Breakthrough

 In 1994, Schwimmer was cast as Ross Geller in NBC's situation comedy Friends, a series that revolved around a group of friends who live near each other in Manhattan.
 He played a hopeless-romantic paleontologist who works at a museum and later becomes a professor at a university.
 Schwimmer initially turned down the role as Ross, but accepted later.
 Executive producer Kevin S. Bright said that he had previously worked with Schwimmer, the character of Ross was written with him in mind, and he was the first actor cast.
 The show debuted on September 22, 1994, and was watched by almost 22 million American viewers.
 Friends quickly developed a loyal audience, with the show and Schwimmer receiving strong reviews.
+Much of the Friends success is attributed to the plotline between his character Ross and his on-again-off-again love interest Rachel, which has been described as one of the greatest TV couples of all time by various media outlets.
 The Pittsburgh Post-Gazette was complimentary of Schwimmer, calling him "terrific".
 Variety's television reviewer said: "All six of the principals, especially (Courteney) Cox and Schwimmer, appear resourceful and display sharp sitcom skills".
 For this performance, he earned a Primetime Emmy Award nomination for Outstanding Supporting Actor in a Comedy Series in 1995.

-Schwimmer starred in his first leading film role in the 1996 romantic comedy film, The Pallbearer with Gwyneth Paltrow.
+Schwimmer starred in his first leading film role in the 1996 romantic comedy film The Pallbearer with Gwyneth Paltrow.
 In the film, Schwimmer plays a man asked to deliver the eulogy for a high school friend he cannot remember, and begins an affair with the friend's mother.
 Critics dismissed The Pallbearer as a poor imitation of the 1967 film The Graduate.
 Variety's film reviewer complimented the actor, writing that he had enjoyed his performance, stating that he displayed "a winning, if rather deadpan, personality along with good comic timing".
 It also concluded that Schwimmer had a "promising bigscreen future".
 Janet Maslin of The New York Times cited that his first film "relegates him to a drab role".
 When asked why he decided to accept the role, Schwimmer admitted the decision was to "make an effort to find roles that are as far away from the character of Ross as possible."
-He was offered a role to star alongside Tommy Lee Jones in the 1997 science-fiction comedy Men in Black after Chris O'Donnell turned down the role, but turned it down because of a prior commitment to direct his first film with his theatre company friends starring before the role was given to Will Smith.
+Schwimmer was chosen to play the leading role of Agent J in the 1997 Men in Black but he turned it down.
+He later regretted this decision.
+Ultimately, Will Smith got the role.